suragch/cyrillicconverter/.ai-context/04_PROJECT_PLAN.md

 ## 4. Core Feature: Conversion & Contribution
 - [ ] Step 11: Implement Client-Side Conversion Engine
   - **Task**: Develop the core text conversion logic in JavaScript.
-This engine will load dictionaries from IndexedDB into in-memory `Map` objects for performance, process input text, handle abbreviation expansion, look up words, and highlight unconverted words.
+This engine will load dictionaries from IndexedDB into memory, perform a pre-processing pass to expand abbreviations, and then convert word-by-word.
+It must include logic to handle one-to-many ambiguities (both abbreviations and conversions) by interacting with the UI.
   - **Files**:
     - `frontend/src/lib/conversionEngine.ts`: The main file containing the conversion logic.
 It will export functions to initialize (load dictionaries) and convert text.
     - `frontend/src/routes/+page.svelte`: Import and use the `conversionEngine`.
-Wire the "Convert" button to trigger the conversion process and display the results in the output text area.
-Unconverted words should be wrapped in a styled `<span>`.
+Wire the "Convert" button to trigger the conversion.
+Implement UI components (e.g., popovers) to handle ambiguity selection when the engine requires it.
   - **Step Dependencies**: Step 6, Step 8
-  - **User Instructions**: Manually add a few test words to the `userDictionary` in IndexedDB using the browser's dev tools.
-Type Cyrillic text containing these words into the input area and click "Convert".
-The output should show the correct translations, with any unknown words highlighted with a red underline.
+  - **User Instructions**: Manually add test data to IndexedDB.
+Type Cyrillic text containing an abbreviation with multiple expansions; the UI should prompt you to choose one.
+Type a word with multiple traditional spellings; the UI should allow you to select the correct one in the output.

 - [ ] Step 12: Implement "Add Word" Contribution Modal
   - **Task**: Create a modal that appears when a user clicks on a highlighted, unconverted word.
-The modal will display the word, its context, and provide an input for the user to submit its Traditional Mongolian equivalent.
-New contributions should be saved immediately to the local `userDictionary`.
+The modal will display the word, its context, and provide an input for the user to submit its Traditional Mongolian (Menksoft) equivalent.
+New contributions should be saved immediately to the local `userContributions` store in IndexedDB.
   - **Files**:
     - `frontend/src/lib/components/ContributionModal.svelte`: A reusable modal component.
 It will receive the unconverted word as a prop and contain the form for submission.
     - `frontend/src/routes/+page.svelte`: Add an event handler that listens for clicks on the highlighted word spans.
 This handler will open the `ContributionModal` and pass the relevant word data to it.
-On modal close/save, it should update the local dictionary and re-run the conversion.
+On modal close/save, it should update the local database and re-run the conversion.
   - **Step Dependencies**: Step 11
   - **User Instructions**: Click on a red-underlined word.
 The contribution modal should pop up.
 Submitting a new translation should close the modal and instantly update the word in the main output text area.

-- [ ] Step 13: Implement Contribution API Endpoint
+- [ ] Step 13: Implement Contribution API Endpoints
-  - **Task**: Create the backend endpoint (`POST /api/dictionary/word`) to receive new word contributions from users.
-The endpoint will validate the incoming data and insert it into the `WordConversionPairs` table in the PostgreSQL database with a 'pending' status.
+  - **Task**: Create the backend endpoints to receive new contributions: `POST /api/conversions` for word conversions and `POST /api/abbreviations` for new abbreviations and expansions.
+The endpoints will validate incoming data and insert it into the appropriate PostgreSQL tables with a 'pending' status.
   - **Files**:
-    - `backend/api/lib/api_router.dart`: Add a new route handler for `POST /api/dictionary/word`.
+    - `backend/api/lib/api_router.dart`: Add new route handlers for `POST /api/conversions` and `POST /api/abbreviations`.
-    - `backend/api/lib/dictionary_service.dart`: Create a service to handle the business logic and database interaction for word contributions.
-This will include data validation and the SQL `INSERT` statement.
+    - `backend/api/lib/conversion_service.dart`: Create a service to handle the business logic for word contributions, including finding/creating the `CyrillicWords` entry and inserting into `TraditionalConversions`.
-    - `backend/api/lib/models/word_pair.dart`: A Dart data class representing a `WordConversionPair`.
+    - `backend/api/lib/models/conversion_model.dart`: A Dart data class representing a contribution payload.
   - **Step Dependencies**: Step 2, Step 3
-  - **User Instructions**: Use a tool like Postman to send a valid JSON payload to the `http://localhost/api/dictionary/word` endpoint.
-Verify that a new row is created in the `word_conversion_pairs` table in your PostgreSQL database with the status set to 'pending'.
+  - **User Instructions**: Use a tool like Postman to send a valid JSON payload to the `http://localhost/api/conversions` endpoint.
+Verify that new rows are created in the `cyrillic_words` and `traditional_conversions` tables in your PostgreSQL database.

 - [ ] Step 14: Implement Frontend-to-Backend Contribution Sync
   - **Task**: Connect the frontend contribution modal to the backend API.
-When a user chooses to "Save & Submit," the new word pair will be sent to the backend.
+When a user chooses to "Save & Submit," the new conversion will be sent to the backend `POST /api/conversions` endpoint.
 Implement logic to handle offline submissions using the Service Worker's Background Sync API.
   - **Files**:
     - `frontend/src/lib/components/ContributionModal.svelte`: Modify the save logic.
 If the user chooses to submit, make a `fetch` request to the backend API.
     - `frontend/src/service-worker.ts`: Add a 'sync' event listener.
 When a submission fails due to being offline, tag it for background sync.
 The sync event will later attempt to resend the data when connectivity is restored.
   - **Step Dependencies**: Step 12, Step 13
   - **User Instructions**: Submit a new word while online; verify it appears in the database.
 Go offline using browser dev tools and submit another word.
 The UI should indicate it's queued.
-Go back online; the service worker should automatically sync the submission, and the new word should appear in the database.
+Go back online; the service worker should automatically sync the submission, and the new data should appear in the database.

 ## 5. Moderation and Community Features
 - [ ] Step 15: Implement Moderation Endpoints
   - **Task**: Create the secure backend API endpoints required for moderators to review and act upon pending submissions.
-This includes endpoints for fetching pending words and for approving or rejecting them, which will update the word's `approval_count` and `status`.
+This includes endpoints for fetching pending conversions and expansions, and for approving or rejecting them (`POST /api/moderation/conversion/{id}/approve`, etc.).
   - **Files**:
-    - `backend/api/lib/api_router.dart`: Add new protected routes under `/api/moderation/`, such as `GET /pending` and `POST /word/:id/approve`.
+    - `backend/api/lib/api_router.dart`: Add new protected routes under `/api/moderation/`.
     - `backend/api/lib/moderation_service.dart`: Implement the business logic for fetching pending submissions and handling the approval/rejection logic.
 Use database transactions to prevent race conditions when updating counts.
     - `backend/api/lib/auth_middleware.dart`: Ensure the moderation routes are protected by the JWT middleware and that it checks for a 'moderator' role.
   - **Step Dependencies**: Step 10, Step 13
   - **User Instructions**: Manually set a user's `is_moderator` flag to `true` in the PocketBase UI.
 Using that user's JWT, make API calls to the new moderation endpoints via Postman to ensure they are functional and properly secured.

 - [ ] Step 16: Build Moderation Dashboard UI
   - **Task**: Develop the frontend interface for moderators.
-This will be a new, protected route in the SvelteKit app that displays a list of pending submissions fetched from the API and provides buttons to approve or reject each one.
+This will be a new, protected route that displays lists of pending conversions and expansions fetched from the API and provides buttons to approve or reject each one.
   - **Files**:
     - `frontend/src/routes/moderation/+page.svelte`: The main dashboard component.
-It will fetch pending words on load and display them in a list or table.
+It will fetch pending items on load and display them.
     - `frontend/src/routes/moderation/+layout.svelte`: A layout for the moderation section that checks the user's role from the `authStore` and redirects if they are not a moderator.
     - `frontend/src/lib/stores/authStore.ts`: Add logic to parse the JWT or user object from PocketBase to determine if the user has a moderator role.
   - **Step Dependencies**: Step 9, Step 15
   - **User Instructions**: Log in as a moderator.
-You should be able to access the `/moderation` route and see a list of pending words.
-Non-moderators should be redirected or shown an error if they try to access this page.
-Approving/rejecting a word should remove it from the list.
+You should be able to access the `/moderation` route and see lists of pending submissions.
+Non-moderators should be redirected or shown an error.
+Approving/rejecting a submission should remove it from the list.

 ## 6. Deployment and Automation
 - [ ] Step 17: Configure Frontend CI/CD with GitHub Actions